apache/maven-site/content/markdown/repositories/artifacts.md

 So, `version` and `baseVersion` are linked, derived from each other, but **they have different values only in the case of snapshots**.

+Maven pom.xml files identify artifacts via coordinates in four different ways, depending on what the artifact is and how it will be used.

+* A dependency of the project, often though not always a jar archive, is referenced by a `dependency` element in either the `dependencies` or `dependenciesManagement` section.
+* The pom.xml file itself has coordinates given by the top-level `groupId`, `artifactId`, and `version` elements.
+* A build plugin is referenced by a `plugin` element in the `plugins` section.
+* A build extension is referenced by an `extension` element in the `extensions` section.

 For POM artifacts that contain a project's pom.xml file, the artifact coordinates are set as follows: